Blockchain4openscience/hyperledger/README.md

 composer network install --card PeerAdmin@byfn-network-org2 --archiveFile bforos-bnav1@0.0.1.bna

 `````
-13. Defining the endorsement policy for the business network.
+6. In *step thirteen* we define the endorsement policy for the business network.
 For the example the default endorsement policy is naive in the sense that only one organization has to endorse a transaction before it can be committed to the blockchain.
 This must be revised in the sequel.
 Create file in temporary folder.

-15. - 16.
-Retrieving business network administrator certificates for Org1 and Org2.
+7. In *steps fifteen and sixteen we retrieve business network administrator certificates for Org1 and Org2.
 The certficates will be placed into a directory called alice and bob in the current working directory.

 At the end of the process we must have a temporary folder as the one we find in the repository as `example-temporary-folder`.
 Note that each file in this folder is only for ilustrative pourpose since the certificates and the other artifact will not be the same in a different setup.
 In addition in this temporary folder we have included a copy of the diretories alice and bob that are created in the current working directory, `first-network`.

-17. Starting the business network.
+8. In *step seventeen* we start the business network.
 Only Org1 needs to perform this operation.

 `````
 composer network start -c PeerAdmin@byfn-network-org1 -n bforos-bnav1 -V 0.0.1 -o endorsementPolicyFile=/tmp/composer/endorsement-policy.json -A alice -C alice/admin-pub.pem -A bob -C bob/admin-pub.pem